A Lot or a Little?

 Parents Need to Know

-It's Fiddler on the Roof's dichotomy that makes it a daring, thought-provoking departure from traditional stage musicals.
-At the heart of Fiddler is, of course, tradition; the title itself refers to the instability of life, against which tradition provides support.
+It's the dichotomy of this film that makes it a daring, thought-provoking departure from traditional stage musicals.
+At the heart of Fiddler on the Roof is, of course, tradition; the title itself refers to the instability of life, against which tradition provides support.
 But this movie musical marks the ways in which such traditions are eroded, both for good (the viewer is presented with sympathetic portraits of Tevye's daughters and their unconventional choices of husbands), and decidedly bad (the pogrom that sweeps Anatevka's villagers from their homes is hauntingly realistic).

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.